beamer-bridge/beamer/docs/source/whitepaper.rst

 - recipient address
 - amount

-These parameters are useful to let other liquidity providers (or any observer) know that a request they saw on roll-up A is properly filled.
-The hash of these parameters, as well as the roll-up B's chain ID, constitutes the `request hash` that can later serve to prove that the request was properly filled.
+These parameters are useful to let other liquidity providers (or any observer) know that a request they saw on rollup A is properly filled.
+The hash of these parameters, as well as the rollup B's chain ID, constitutes the `request hash` that can later serve to prove that the request was properly filled.

 ::

     request hash = Hash(request ID, source chain ID, target chain ID, target token address, recipient address, amount)

-When filling the request, a `fill ID` is also computed, that serves to identify a fill for every observers.
+When filling the request, a `fill ID` is also computed, that serves to identify a fill.

 ::

     fill ID = Hash(fill block number)

-After filling the request, Bob will immediately claim the refund on roll-up A. In doing so, he submits the `request ID`, and `fill ID` computed before to roll-up A. This initiates a `claim period` during which the validity of the fill by Bob can be contested or proven.
-Bob is required to send a deposit `claim stake` in roll-up A's coin, that will be lost if his claim is proven to be incorrect.
+After filling the request, Bob will immediately claim the refund on rollup A. In doing so, he submits the `request ID`, and `fill ID` to rollup A. This initiates a `claim period` during which the validity of the fill by Bob can be contested or proven.
+Bob is required to send a deposit `claim stake` in rollup A's coin, that will be lost if his claim is proven to be incorrect.

-Since roll-up A does not have direct access to the state of roll-up B, we use a participative claim / challenge protocol to optimistically determine the validity of the claim.
-If the optimistic approach does not conclude, a proof can be passed from roll-up to B to roll-up A via L1 of the correct fill for the corresponding request.
+Since rollup A does not have direct access to the state of rollup B, we use a participative claim / challenge protocol to optimistically determine the validity of the claim.
+If the optimistic approach does not conclude, a proof of the correct fill can be passed from rollup B to rollup A via L1 for the corresponding request.

-We use a cheap optimistic approach that does not require L1 to drastically reduce the costs of bridging the tokens for Bob, and only use the more costly `L1 resolution` in case of an `attack` to ensure the security of the protocol.
+We use a cheap optimistic approach that does not require L1 to drastically reduce the costs of bridging the tokens for Bob, and only use the more costly `L1 resolution` in case of an attack to ensure the security of the protocol.
 Additionally, as we will see later, the cost of the L1 resolution will be paid by the attacker.

 Rightful claims resolutions